 How to Choose the Best Credit Union or Bank

-This is the decision-making process we used when we found the best online banks.
+This is the decision-making process we used when we found banks.

 You should only put your money somewhere that’s backed by the U.S. government.
 For banks, this means being insured by the FDIC.
 For credit unions, the NCUSIF.
 Both agencies insure each depositor up to $250,000.
 (Accounts with higher balances should be split between institutions.)

 The level of clarity an institution provides about the fees you can expect to pay — and the interest or rewards you can expect to receive — serves as a pretty accurate reflection of how upfront and helpful that institution is.
 If you have to search for basic information now, you’re going to have a hard time finding answers to complex situations later.

 Your bank or credit union should serve as a one-stop shop for most of your financial needs.
 Verify that you can grow your savings, write checks, obtain certificates of deposit, and apply for a loan all in-house.